Sternoclavicular Joint Injury

 - Most commonly Salter–Harris type I or II fractures

-- True dislocations of the SCJ are extremely rare in children because of strong ligamentous attachments.
+- True dislocations of the SCJ are extremely rare in children because of strong ligamentous attachments

 Citation

-* When formatting your citation, note that all book, journal, and database titles should be italicized* Article titles in AMA citation format should be in sentence-case
+* Article titles in AMA citation format should be in sentence-case

 TY - ELEC